makersacademy/bowling-challenge-ruby/README.md

 ## User Stories created from Specification
 ```
 As a Player,
+So that the game can be completed,
+I would like frames to end after a maximum of two rolls

+As a Player,
+So that the game can be completed,
+I would like frames to end after all ten pins are down

+As a Player,
+So that the game can be completed,
+I would like the game to end after ten frames

+As a Player,
 So that I know how well I am playing,
 I would like to keep track of my total score in each frame